toreaurstadboss/ToreAurstadIT.BlazorEnumSelect/Readme.md

 This razor class library contains a Blazor control that allows data binding to a property of type enum (nullable enums are supported).

-This sample is built upon the article here: https://www.meziantou.net/creating-a-inputselect-component-for-enumerations-in-blazor.htm
+This sample is built upon the source code presented in the article here: https://www.meziantou.net/creating-a-inputselect-component-for-enumerations-in-blazor.htm

 In addition, this control contains some additional parameters to control the